 In 1993, the TJ Ryan Awards were re-introduced by the Queensland Government.
-The Award was open to students from disadvantaged backgrounds who demonstrated academic excellence and who displayed leadership qualities through their achievements in Year 12.
-From 1996, the Awards were expanded to all Queensland students who demonstrate outstanding leadership qualities and academic excellence during their senior years at High School.
+The award was open to students from disadvantaged backgrounds who demonstrated academic excellence and who displayed leadership qualities through their achievements in year 12.
+From 1996, the awards were expanded to all students who demonstrate outstanding leadership qualities and academic excellence during their senior years at high school.

-In 2003, the Award was renamed the TJ Ryan Memorial Medal and Scholarships but has also been known as the Premier's Awards and the Lilley Medal.
-Up to 10 TJ Ryan Memorial Medals and Scholarships are awarded each year.
+In 2003, the award was renamed the TJ Ryan Memorial Medal and Scholarships but has also been known as the Premier's Awards and the Lilley Medal.
+Up to ten TJ Ryan Memorial Medal and Scholarships are awarded each year.